AguaClara/humic_acid/Humic Acid Fall 2018.md

 ### Experiment
-* We collect data through ProCoDA and upload to Google Drive
+* Collect data through ProCoDA and upload to Google Drive
-- The experiment run time varies so that we need to prepare stock solutions for at least 20-hour run time.
+- The experiment run time varies so that stock solutions need to be prepared to last for at least 20-hour run time.
-* We adjust experimental designs based on results
+* Experimental designs are adjusted based on results
-- For example, if the run time is long than our expectation, the dilution factor for the stock solution can be changed so the experiment has more time to reach steady state.
+- For example, if the run time is longer than our expectation, the dilution factor for the stock solution can be changed so the experiment has more time to reach steady state.
-* We will conduct multiple trials
+* Multiple trials are conducted
 - To verify data is able to be reproduced, multiple trials for each coagulant concentration should be carried out, and the results should be compared for consistency in effluent turbidity.
 * Data Analysis
-- This consists of us looking at the excel sheet of data, and searching for the steady state in the data, which is where the effluent turbidity reaches a constant value.
-Then we plot the data from the start of the experiment until the steady state ends.
+- This consists of looking at the excel sheet of data, and searching for the steady state in the data, which is where the effluent turbidity reaches a constant value.
+Then the data is plotted from the start of the experiment until the steady state ends.
 * Note any observations and results while experimenting.

-[Get rid of first pronouns.]

 ### Cleaning Procedure